deepakcdo/JetFuelExecute/README.md

 # JetFuelExecute
 A Flexible and Dynamic RPC Framework over a Highly Performant Journaled Message Bus.

 JetFuelExecute allows a process to publish a function on AMPS which can be called by any other process connected to the AMPS.
-This forms the basis of a excellent request / response design pattern.
-This is bread and butter task for most applications.
+This is an excellent implementation of a request / response design pattern.
+This is the most fundamental task for most applications.
 When one process has to tell another process to do something and report back.

-JetFuelExecute takes care of all message and type conversion.
-JetFuelExecute uses AMPS as the message bus so you can easily look at fields of the original request and its response.
-This should simplify the life of developers and support staff who constantly have to debug production issues.
+JetFuelExecute takes care of all message and type conversions.
+JetFuelExecute uses AMPS as the message bus so you can easily look at the fields of the original request and its response.
+This simplifies the life of developers and support staff who constantly have to debug production issues.

 # Why use JetFuelExecute?
-Apart from the awesome flexibility of just publishing and calling remote function with full audit JetFuelExecute also provides these extra features :-
+In addition to JetFuelExecute having the awesome flexibility of just publishing and calling remote function with full audit it also has these extra features :-
-* Simple and easy to use API
+* Simple and easy to use API, with clear Error reasons for any failure.
-* No code dependency between function publisher and caller
+* No code dependency between function publisher and caller.
-* Clear error code from function calls where ever it was generated
 * Developers create live documentation when they publish a function.
 * Simple migration to new version of published functions.
 Just publish a new function so both are available then migrate clients to new function.
-* FunctionExecutor that process the function call is cleanly encapsulated so can be tested independently.
+* The FunctionExecutor that processes the function call is cleanly encapsulated, so it can be tested independently.
-* View available functions along with their documentation and test them easily
+* You can view available functions along with their documentation and test them easily.
-* Extremely flexible as a component can be publisher of function and at the same time call other functions.
+* Extremely flexible - Can be a publisher of function, at the same time callother functions.
-* Automatic timeout response generated if the server publishing a function goes down,  so your client is not waiting for ever.
+* Automatic timeout response generated if the server publishing a function goes down,  so your client is not waiting forever.
-* Removal of functions if the publisher that published it disconnects.
-So client always knows what functions are really available before making the call
+* Removal of unavailable functions - A client will never call a function if the publisher of that function disconnects.
-* High performance and High availability provided by AMPS along with various authentication options.
+* High performance and high availability provided by AMPS along with various authentication options.

 # JetFuelExecute demo using JetFuelExplorer